-Students meet with their assigned advisor each semester: advisors conduct an academic audit for students prior to meeting which aids the advisor in offering academic support.
-In addition to receiving support from the advisor, the Academic Standing Committee meets every two weeks to evaluate all students' attendance and grades.
+Students meet with their assigned adviser each semester: advisers conduct an academic audit for students prior to meeting which aids the adviser in offering academic support.
+In addition to receiving support from the adviser, the Academic Standing Committee meets every two weeks to evaluate all students' attendance and grades.
 Students who may be at risk receive personal attention and support from the Committee and are recommended to take advantage of tutoring lab or peer support services.